rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ### Form Element Error Role Property

 CdrFormGroup, CdrInput, and CdrSelect now accept an `error-role` property that allows for overriding the accessible `role` attribute on their embedded error state notification.

-TODO: add examples to those docs pages witch guidance on when to override that?
+The default value of `error-role` is `status`.

 ### CdrModal Role Property

-CdrModal now accepts a `role` property that allows for overriding the accessible `role` property on the modal content element
+CdrModal now accepts a `role` property that allows for overriding the accessible `role` property on the modal content element.
+The default value of `role` is `dialog`.

-TODO: add example to modal page with guidance?

 ## Deprecations